azerion/bluestack-sdk-ios/guidelines.md

 [TOC]
-# Best practice Mngads : optimized use case for several ad formats on one page
+# Best practices Mngads : optimized use case for several ad formats on one page

 mngAds| Description|
 ------------- | ------------- |